Skip to content

 #Update Your GPU Driver First

 This is the highest-impact single move, and the one most guides bury at the bottom.
-Open NVIDIA’s official GeForce driver download page or AMD’s Radeon driver download page, pick your card, and install the current Game Ready or WHQL driver.
+NVIDIA’s official GeForce driver download page recommends installing the current Game Ready or WHQL driver for your card; AMD’s Radeon driver download page does the same.
 GeForce Experience or AMD Adrenalin surface the same driver, but the “you’re up to date” badge can be days behind.

 Three step flow showing GPU driver download, install, and cold reboot recovering lost frames